 Here are examples of five push notification actions done right.

-Now, there are a lot of interpretations for push-notifications floating around; some refer to it as actionable messages, rich messages, personalized messages and if you’re wondering which of this is the right one – all of them are.
+Now, there are a lot of interpretations for push notifications floating around; some refer to them as actionable messages, rich messages, personalized messages and if you’re wondering which of this is the right one – all of them are.
 And that’s okay because push notification is not a standardized concept like currency or time.
 There can be, and there are, many kinds of push.
 How about we break it down to the incorporating elements?

-Considering the flexibility offered by push notifications, marketers can indulge in push notification for an assortment of use-case scenarios.
-All these perks account for push-notifications being the rage among marketers.
+Considering the flexibility offered by push notifications, marketers can indulge in push notifications for an assortment of use-case scenarios.
+All these perks account for push notifications being the rage among marketers.